finbourne/lusid-sdk-java/sdk/docs/SystemConfigurationApi.md

 # **listConfigurationTransactionTypes**
 > TransactionSetConfigurationData listConfigurationTransactionTypes(asAt)

-[EARLY ACCESS] List transaction types
+[EARLY ACCESS] ListConfigurationTransactionTypes: List transaction types

 Get the list of current transaction types.
 For information on the default transaction types provided with  LUSID, see https://support.lusid.com/knowledgebase/article/KA-01873/.